spilledBeansEverywhere/SMS-Speedrunning-Guide/advanced_movement.md

 {% include youtube.html id="rsREtzr0Wm8" %}

-During a wallslide, when pressing Y and then A within 3 frames, Maio will perform a wallkick while entering Y-Cam.
+During a wallslide, when pressing Y and then A within 3 frames, Mario will perform a wallkick while entering Y-Cam.
 This has the effect of reversing the trajectory of the wallkick, allowing Mario to wallkick towards or over structures.

 ## Glitchy Wallkick Dive (GWKD)